 As a new nurse or even an experienced one, phlebotomy may be a challenging and intimidating new skill to learn.
 While there are phlebotomy techniques taught in school, it can be very different doing it yourself in the hospital setting on real patients.
 Let’s look at some phlebotomy tips for nurses so you can feel prepared and step up your game.

 Some hospitals will have their phlebotomy team draw all labs, while others will have nurses do all of them, and some hospitals have only certain units draw their own labs (critical care, for example).

 Phlebotomy is the technique of using needles to draw and collect blood from a patient.
 Though many people dread it, blood samples can provide the medical team with important information about the patient’s health.
 These blood specimens from phlebotomy can be used to monitor things such as coagulation levels, electrolyte levels, platelet counts, and even to diagnose illnesses.

 Since these blood tests are so important you want to take special care to make sure your patient feels as comfortable as they can during the process.
-Since people have different pain levels and veins, it can be a bit tricky to draw blood.
-Here we give you some important tips to make phlebotomy less nerve-racking for you and your patient.
+Because people have different pain and anxiety levels, as well as differing anatomy, it can be a bit tricky to draw blood.
+Here we give you some important tips to make phlebotomy less scary for you and your patient.

 Phlebotomy Tips for Nurses

 To give you a better idea about the process of drawing blood, first, we define two important terms.
 Many people mistakenly use the terms “phlebotomy” and “venipuncture” interchangeably, but in fact, they are different.